SE-P10/SPG/Retrospectives/Retrospective-Sprint4.md

   - Total hours estimated :
   - Total hours spent :
 - Technical Debt management:
-  - Total hours estimated :
+  - Total hours estimated : 4h
-  - Total hours spent :
+  - Total hours spent : 2h 15m
   - Hours estimated for remediation by SonarQube : 6h
   - Hours estimated for remediation by SonarQube only for the selected and planned issues : 1h 50m (reduce replication, delete blocker code smells , reduce critical code smells, assert no bug present)
-  - Hours spent on remediation  : we spent x time to reduce duplications , minimize code smells and assert that there were no blocker code smells or bugs.
+  - Hours spent on remediation  : we spent 1h 30m to reduce duplications , minimize code smells and assert that there were no blocker code smells or bugs.
   - debt ratio (as reported by SonarQube under "Measures-Maintainability") :  %
   - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ) :
   <br>Reliability : A <br>Security : A